Graduate degrees: M.A. in rehabilitation and counselor education; Ph.D. in rehabilitation and counselor education

 counselor education and supervision (offered in the Ph.D.);

-rehabilitation and mental health counseling (offered in the M.A.); and
+rehabilitation counseling program (offered in the M.A.); and

 school counseling (offered in the M.A.).